elipapa/markdown-cv/index.md

 United States Marine Corps, *Letter of Appreciation*, Operation Iraqi Freedom

-## Personal Activities
+## Personal Interests

 __Active Minister and Community Volunteer__
 - I am a licensed minister within my church organization; and I personally help the homeless, and families in need.
 I try to help others, no matter what their beliefs are.
+I love winning people.

 __Musician, Actor, Writer, Comedian__
-- I am a Musican over 32 years.
+- I am a Musican for over 32 years.
 I have been a Saxophonist for 27 years.
-Writing was once my weakest element; and now it is a great strength.
+Writing was once, my weakest element; and now it is a great strength.
 I like to act, when given the opportunity.
 I also love to laugh; and cause others to have a good time.

 __Mixed Martial Arts and Sports__
 - I have practiced Mixed Martial Arts, played on Rugby, Football, Soccer, and Wrestling teams.
 I enjoy watching NFL games with a few friends; or even professional colleagues.